RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

 ## Current Focus

-The current development focus has shifted from implementing the Position Management System (Task 5) to the Trade Execution System (Task 6).
+The current development focus is on the Trade Execution System (Task 6).
+We have successfully implemented the core components of the trade execution system including the order model, repository, trade service, HTTP handlers, and the TradeFactory for dependency injection.

 ### Completed
 - Task 5: Position Management System